 Some saver’s may want to journal, keep a spreadsheet, or use an app to track their spending.
 This can be done on a daily or weekly basis.
 But, to solidify tracking expenses as a habit, individuals could do this action at the same time each day or week—creating a regular routine out of it.

 For example, one person may choose to write down their spending in a journal at bedtime, and another may choose to fill in their Excel spreadsheet each Sunday morning alongside their coffee.

 Building good financial habits can be rewarding.
 There are more technological tools than ever to help with budgeting or expense tracking.
 From digital apps to automatic investing, building healthy financial habits has never been more accessible.

-SoFi Money® is a cash management account that blends the best features of the most helpful financial tools and apps, enabling users to track spending and their progress towards savings goals.
+SoFi Checking and Savings® is an online bank account that blends the best features of the most helpful financial tools and apps, enabling users to track spending and their progress towards savings goals.